Pi-Apps-Coders/.github/profile/README.md

 ## Hi there 👋

-Pi-Apps is the most popular app store for Raspberry Pi computers.
+Pi-Apps is the an open-source app store for Raspberry Pi computers.
 It's written in 100% open-source bash scripts (including the GUI).

 If you find the project helpful, please consider leaving a star on our [main repository](https://github.com/Botspot/pi-apps/)!